 As the Seacrets Spirits brand began to grow with the addition of flavored rums and vodkas, it was time to expand.
 The official groundbreaking for the Seacrets Distillery took place on October 26, 2015 and just 8 months later held its grand opening and ribbon cutting on June 29, 2016.

-Since opening its doors, Seacrets Distilling Company has received national recognition, receiving 35 awards including Maryland Rum Distillery of the Year.
+Since opening its doors, Seacrets Distilling Company has received national recognition, receiving over 40 awards including Maryland Rum Distillery of the Year.

 Not your average distillery tour…